ShishirRijal/CODSOFT---ML-Internship/README.md

 - **Code:** Implementation details can be found in the `/` directory.
 - **Data:** The necessary datasets are stored in the `data/` directory.
 -->
-### 3. Customer Churn Prediction
+### 3. Spam SMS Detection

-In this customer-centric project, I'll develop a model to predict customer churn for a subscription-based service or business.
-By leveraging historical customer data, including usage behavior and demographics, I plan to explore algorithms like Logistic Regression, Random Forests, and Gradient Boosting.
-Understanding customer behavior and predicting churn is a crucial aspect of business intelligence.
+Fraudulent SMS messages often attempt to deceive users into revealing sensitive information or engaging in malicious activities.
+Traditional rule-based methods may not effectively capture the dynamic nature of fraudulent content.<br>
+In this project, the goal is to develop a model for detecting fraudulent SMS messages using the TF-IDF (Term Frequency-Inverse Document Frequency) technique and the Naive Bayes algorithm.
+Fraudulent SMS messages can pose significant security risks and negatively impact users' experiences.
+By leveraging natural language processing and machine learning, this project aims to identify and filter out fraudulent messages, enhancing the overall security of communication systems.
 <!--
 - **Folder:** `customer_churn_prediction`
 - **Code:** Implementation details can be found in the `/` directory.